benjaminescobar1/text-editor/README.md

   1. Need to clone the repository.
   2. Navigate to the directory.
-  3. Install dependencies needed by performing: npm install or npm i
+  3. Install dependencies needed by performing: "npm install or npm i"
-  4. Run npm run build.
+  4. Run: "npm run build".
-  5. Start the local host server by running npm start.
+  5. Start the local host server by running: "npm start".

   For Heroku app:
   1. Click on the heroku link provided.